holochain/holochain-rust/doc/holochain_101/src/testing_configuration.md

 **Type** `string`

-**Description** The desired bridge handle, as required by your DNA.
-See the [bridging section of the docs](./bridging.md) for more detail
+**Description** The desired bridge handle, which is used by the "caller" DNA to refer to the "callee" DNA.
+See the [bridging section of the docs](./bridging.md) for more detail.

 ___